nadahkhaledd/mpi-sir-runge-kutta/README.md

-# 🦠 SIR Simulation with MPI
+# 🦠 PARALLEL SIR SIMULATION USING MPI & RUNGE-KUTTA METHOD.

-A parallel implementation of the SIR (Susceptible-Infected-Recovered) model using MPI to simulate disease spread across US states.
+A parallel implementation of the SIR (Susceptible-Infected-Recovered) model using MPI to simulate disease spread across The United States of America states.

 ## Data Source & Preprocessing